Conventions warn furries of repeat scammer from 2015 “Traceponies” scandal

 • Crypto scams.
 One of Neil’s other partners is shilling dogecoin endlessly to Neil and his social circle.

-Neil Wacaster is believed to be the operator of an art commission arbitrage scam called Fursonafy, which would just put activity previously under his Hotfudgehusky name behind a brand name.
+Neil Wacaster is believed to be the operator of an art commission arbitrage scam called Fursonafy.
+If it’s his, it would continue the same activity previously under his Hotfudgehusky name, now hidden behind a brand name.

-Fursonafy has faced pressure from fandom bewares causing it to retreat, with at least two other operations spinning up.
+Fursonafy faced pressure from fandom bewares causing it to retreat.
+Then Neil had at least two other operations spin up.
 One had a podcast channel in which he claimed to be a doctor, “journalist”, presidential candidate, and inventor of Bitcoin (the podcast was hours of nonsense.)
 The other is AI-based consulting.
 More info may be posted if any of it targets fandom.
 If it stays unconnected perhaps it will stay a Buyer Beware situation outside the scope of furry news.

 It’s quite impressive how much energy goes into serial grifting, isn’t it?